gplessis/dotdeb-php-redis/redis-3.1.0/README.markdown

 $redis->pconnect('127.0.0.1', 6379);
 $redis->pconnect('127.0.0.1'); // port 6379 by default - same connection like before.
 $redis->pconnect('127.0.0.1', 6379, 2.5); // 2.5 sec timeout and would be another connection than the two before.
-$redis->pconnect('127.0.0.1', 6379, 2.5, 'x'); // x is sent as persistent_id and would be another connection the the three before.
+$redis->pconnect('127.0.0.1', 6379, 2.5, 'x'); // x is sent as persistent_id and would be another connection than the three before.
 $redis->pconnect('/tmp/redis.sock'); // unix domain socket - would be another connection than the four before.
 ~~~